Greek Life

 Click Here to Access the WIU Fraternity/Sorority Incident Report Form

 This form can be filled out anonymously and is intended to be used specifically for hazing allegations.
-Only with your permission, will your identity will be disclosed to the individuals or group in question.
+Only with your permission will your identity be disclosed to the individuals or group in question.
 Your identity will be held in confidence.
-You may submit this form anonymously however; doing so will limit the ability of Fraternity and Sorority Life to fully investigate the incident.
-You may be asked to submit an official statement on this matter and/or the case may be passed on to student Judicial Programs.
+You may submit this form anonymously; however, doing so may limit the ability of Western Illinois University to fully investigate the incident.
+You may be asked to submit an official statement on this matter, and/or the case may be passed on to Student Judicial Programs.

 Inter/National Headquarters Reporting